briankoser/koser.us-metalsmith/src/index.md

 <section id="lydia">
     <p>
-        **Lydia** is the newest Koser, and arguably the cutest.
-She likes diaper changes, being carried, and raspberries (the mouth-blowing thing, not the fruit).
+        **Lydia** is the newest Koser, and ar­guably the cutest.
+Some of her favorite things are watermelon, remote controls, and rain.
     </p>
 </section>